cmmid/MTM-2023/.github/CONTRIBUTING.md

 # Contributing

+## Organizing principles

+ - *Pedagogy First*: Code should be written to be read by beginners.
+This approach overlaps with "well engineered", but sometimes the better engineering abstractions are in tension with comprehensibility for novices

 ## Organization

  - *Package Functions*: as normal, in the `R/` folder; see below for naming conventions.
 In general, session-specific content should be in filename(s) prefixed indicating the association.
 Non-specific, utility / support / cross-section etc objections/function should be grouped logically according role; we do *not* want one-function-per-file.